-It received an EF5 tornado rating and have wind speeds exceeding 200 mph (320 km/h).
+It received an EF5 tornado rating and had wind speeds that exceeded 200 mph (320 km/h).

 It traveled at least 22.1 miles (35.6 kilometers) from formation to dissipation.

-The National Weather Service in Springfield, Missouri, was able to issue a tornado warning 17 minutes before touchdown and 19 minutes before it hit Joplin, Missouri.
+The National Weather Service in Springfield, Missouri, was able to issue a tornado warning 20 minutes before it hit Joplin, Missouri.

 It caused damaged and loss of life in Missouri.

-It affected two counties in Missouri.
-Jasper and Newton County.
+It affected two counties in Missouri, Jasper County and Newton County.

 The city of Joplin was the most affected by this tornado.